Is the new Wilson LIC, WAM Strategic Value (ASX:WAR) a buy?

 This blog post is referring to a very old study of Closed End Funds (CEFs) that I read this year.
 CEFs are the equivalent of what Australian investors usually refer to as ASX Listed Investment Companies (LICs).
 The study discusses in detail the typical life cycle of CEFs.
 It talks about why they often swing from premium to discount, and then back to NAV in a fickle manner.

 (post written first in 2019 and updated slightly for 2021, maybe the lessons are still not being learnt!)

 Continue reading “Have We Learnt Nothing from Investing in Closed End Funds / ASX LICs in the Last 30 Years?”

 I have commented on the CYA situation numerous times on the blog.
 One of the reasons I started blogging is I find it a useful discipline to force me to go back and look at my notes when I entered a stock.
 I first purchased CYA in September last year thinking that over the next year or two it was highly likely Wilson would gain control.
-Continue reading “WIDE RANGE OF RECENT SHARE PRICE PERFORMANCE IN THE WILSON STABLE”
+Continue reading “WAM CAPITAL, RECENT WILSON LIC PERFORMANCE, WAM MICROCAP”

-Previously I couldn’t see much difference between CYA and WAM (apart from WAM costing 30% more!) although today’s announcement has clarified things to some extent.
+Previously I couldn’t see much difference between Century Australia (ASX:CYA) and WAM Capital (ASX:WAM) (apart from WAM costing 30% more!) although today’s announcement has clarified things to some extent.